Basics of AUD

 A wide variety of alcohol types exist worldwide, however, to structure laws around drinking the United States has classified the types as beer, wine, and liquor.
 In addition, several subcategories were developed to regulate the production of individual alcoholic beverages.

-You may ask why it is important to know what percentage of alcohol is whiskey or how much alcohol is in rum or any other drink.
+You may ask why it is important to know what percent of alcohol is whiskey, or how much alcohol is in rum or any other drink.
 While we may not give it much thought, understanding these specifics and variations helps alcohol manufacturers, distributors, sellers, bar/restaurant personnel and consumers determine how much alcohol is consumed per serving.
 We also know overindulging can have many health and safety concerns, so understanding the amount of alcohol you’re consuming can be a helpful safety net.

 Types of Alcohol and Content Percentage